Affiliate links on Android Authority may earn us a commission. Learn more.

 OPPO’s split screen gesture to stack apps atop one another works wonders on a display of this size.
 You’ll also find ColorOS’ flexible windows and smart sidebar to boost your multitasking capabilities.
 If that’s not enough, there’s a bewildering range of home screen and AOD lock screen customizations to help you setup the phone just how you like.
 The Flip’s hardware is already a statement piece, but the software customization really helps make it your own.

 Even better, OPPO supports the Find N2 Flip with four years of OS updates and five years of security patches; an investment in OPPO’s foldable today will last you through 2028.
 That’s music to our ears when spending this kind of money and in line the best update policies you can get.
+The Find N2 Flip is also the first OPPO phone to offer the Android 14 beta, should you fancy a dabble.
 The only drawback to ColorOS is a few pre-installed apps (Netflix, Facebook, an unnecessary weather app, and a game), but these can thankfully be uninstalled.